MenokoOG/MenokoOG/README.md

 <h3>I’m currently working on ...
 Open Source Project.
 Check it out here: <a href="https://github.com/1kloc-Useful-Apps-in-1-000-Lines" target="_blank"> 1Kloc </a></h3>

- <h3>Automation of Api endpoints from back end to front end.
-Check out the code here: <a href="https://github.com/MenokoOG/js-backend-api-list-app" target="_blank"> Menoko's Auto API in MERN </a></h3>

- <h3>Shogun-G project that is prototype for larger project: Check out the code here: <a href="https://github.com/MenokoOG/shogun-g" target="_blank"> Shogun-G Repo </a> Feel free to clone for your own use. <a href="https://shogun-g.netlify.app/" target="_blank"> How it looks so far !  </a></h3>

-<h3>Fun little React app based off of FizzBuzz sequence <a href="https://github.com/MenokoOG/fizzbuzz-react" target="_blank">FizzBuzz React </a>Feel free to clone for your own use. <a href="https://fizzbuzzreact.netlify.app/" target="_blank"> Live Demo  HERE ! </a> </h3>

-<h3>Vanilla HTML, CSS, and JS fun zombie reporting site.
-Uses custom fake data generator API and chart.js <a href="https://github.com/MenokoOG/zombie-report-html" target="_blank">Zombie Report & Tracker</a> Feel free to clone for your own use. <a href="https://menokoog.github.io/zombie-report-html/" target="_blank"> Live Demo  HERE ! </a> </h3>

 <h4>...Here my blog posts on Medium:</h4>

  <a href="https://medium.com/@jefftkddan" target="_blank">Menoko OG - Original Geek !</a>

  ### You can check out my portfolio <a href="https://ljefferson-menoko-site.netlify.app/" target="_blank">Here.</a>